Is Discord Safe? A Parent’s Guide to Discord Parental Controls

 Like any platform allowing open chat, there’s some risk that your child may be exposed to inappropriate material.

 However, Discord parental controls and safety features make the platform a reasonably safe experience for teens.
-(The minimum age for Discord users is 13.)
+The minimum age for Discord users is 13, and the platform recently released "teen-by-default" settings that limit access to adult channels and content.

-Here’s a rundown on the available safety features:
+Here’s a rundown on the available safety features, including new Family Center updates released in late 2025:

-Discord requires that users be over the age of 13 to use their platform, which is inline with expert recommendations.
+Discord requires that users be over the age of 13 to use their platform.
 There are additional built-in restrictions for users under 18.

-Because age isn’t verified, be aware that it’s possible for your kid to skirt around this restriction.
+Discord now requires age verification, but it's still possible for crafty kids to skirt around this restriction.
 It’s a good idea to sit down with your child when they first set up their account and explain why those age guardrails matter.

 As a parent, it’s a good idea to review the guidelines of the servers your child joins and understand the content users post.